peterkhe1999/CheatSheet/OSCP/README.md

 Kerberos TGT and service tickets for users currently logged on to the local machine are stored for future use.
 These tickets are also stored in LSASS.

-List the contents of the SMB share on WEB04 with UNC path `\\web04.corp.com\backup`.
+List the contents of the SMB share on WEB04.
 This will create and cache a service ticket.

 ```pwsh
 dir \\web04.corp.com\backup